AlphaIncorporated/SimplEvents/README.md

 ### **Installation Guide**
 1. Open Terminal / Command Prompt
-2. Run these commands in terminal / command prompt:
+2. Run these commands in terminal / command prompt(please make sure pip is installed on your device first):
     - pip install tkinter
     - pip install matplotlib
-    - from tkinter import messagebox

 ### **Disclaimer:**
 If SimplEvents is not taking up your entire screen, the app may not look as intended